Plans Change for Fulton’s First Splash Park

 “I decided after much research at Recreation Park that because of the lack of a sanitary line close by the park that it would be cost prohibitive to run a new line to discharge the splash park into.
 Because the park will be a fresh water system and not recirculated it has to be discharged to a sanitary line.
 Hulett Park gives us an easy water and sanitary hookup close by,” Patrick said.

-Aside from needed infrastructure, Hulett Park located on Division Street between S. Sixth and S. Seventh streets has a long standing history in the city of Fulton.
+Aside from needed infrastructure, Hulett Park located on Division Street between South Sixth and South Seventh streets has a long-standing history in the city of Fulton.

 The park was originally established in 1944 and received an addition in 1991 named C.V.
 Abbott Playground.